IKIM-Essen/ClusterDocs/docs/snakemake.md

 ## News

+* 2025/09/01: Snakemake 9.10.1 includes an important performance improvement for gluster (our storage).
+This should lead to much less small file operations (in particular no mv-after-create, which is an issue on gluster).
+It should dramatically reduce I/O errors when using Snakemake.
 * 2024/03/12: We upgraded the cluster-wide Snakemake profile `ikim` to requre Snakemake 8.6.0.
 Please update your Snakemake installation as shown [below](#update).

 ## Installation